-We expect the amendment to be gazetted and incorporated into the Melton Planning Scheme, then Melton and its committed officers, such as Sera Jane Peters and Matthew Milbourne, can be very proud as trailblazers for the formal protection of dry stone walls not only in Melton but beyond.
+The amendment has been gazetted and incorporated into the Melton Planning Scheme, and Melton and its committed officers, such as Sera Jane Peters and Matthew Milbourne, can be very proud as trailblazers for the formal protection of dry stone walls not only in Melton but beyond.

 A key project of DSWAA is to encourage councils with dry stone walls to survey them, identify the best examples and implement formal protection.
 The Melton experience is of invaluable assistance to this project.

 Councils across Australia should be reminded that their dry stone walls are important structures which deserve recognition and protection, and also that there is an accepted process to survey all walls and ultimately provide the formal protection that the most representative examples warrant.

 This Association can have a key role in advocating for this process to be embraced by state planning and heritage bodies and by local councils wherever dry stone walls exist.
 It is a role whose time is now upon us.

 *Note: While there are other municipalities with Heritage Overlay controls over dry stone walls, most relate only to walls associated with buildings, mostly homesteads.
 There are discrete walls identified in Corangamite Shire in the Pomborneit North district as well as Derrinallum and Kolora areas.
 Moorabool Shire has identified one on the Geelong-Bacchus Marsh Road.
 On the NSW south coast, Kiama has a few precincts of dry stone walls.